ennshi/task-app-mean/README.md

-# MeanTaskApp
+# TasksToDo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.
+MEAN project using [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

+## Prerequisites
+The server running the application should have NodeJS (8.x) and MongoDB installed.
+Follow the instruction from https://github.com/ennshi/task-app-nodejs to set variable for server.

-## Development server
+## Development serve

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run dev` for development.
+Navigate to `http://localhost:PORT_set_for_server/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding